 We sell potash throughout North America and internationally, principally as fertilizer, but also for use in industrial applications and, to a lesser degree, as animal feed ingredients.
-We account for approximately 34% of estimated North American annual potash production.
+We account for approximately 33 percent of estimated North American annual potash production.